MarkusReynolds1989/Performative-C-Sharp/README.md

 # Performative C#
-Repository for an upcoming O'Reilly course on writing performative programs in C#.
+Repository for an upcoming a Pearson published course on performative C#.

 You will need:
 .Net 7 - Compiling the .Net code, running the tests